Hermine Reuss of Greiz: Marriage to ex-Emperor Wilhelm II

 In January 1922, a son of Princess Hermine sent birthday wishes to the exiled German Emperor Wilhelm II, who then invited the boy and his mother to Huis Doorn.
 Wilhelm found Hermine very attractive, and greatly enjoyed her company.
 The two had much in common, both being recently widowed: Hermine just over a year and a half before and Wilhelm only nine months prior.

 By early 1922, Wilhelm was determined to marry Hermine.
 Despite grumblings from Wilhelm's monarchist supporters and the objections of his children, 63-year-old Wilhelm and 34-year-old Hermine married on 5 November 1922 in Doorn.
 Wilhelm's physician, Alfred Haehner, suspected that Hermine had married the former kaiser only in the belief that she would become an empress and that she had become increasingly bitter as it became apparent that would not be the case.
 Shortly before the couple's first wedding anniversary, Haehner recorded how Hermine had told him how "inconsiderately [Wilhelm] behaved towards her" and how Wilhelm's face showed "a strong dislike" for his wife.
-Hermine's first husband had also been older than she was, by fourteen years.
-Wilhelm and Hermine were fourth cousins once removed through mutual descent from Louis IX, Landgrave of Hesse-Darmstadt and fifth cousins through common descent from King George II of Great Britain.

 In 1927, Hermine wrote An Empress in Exile: My Days in Doorn, an account of her life until then.
 She cared for the property management of Huis Doorn and by establishing her own relief organization, she stayed in contact with monarchist and nationalist circles in the Weimar Republic.
 Hermine also shared her husband's anti-Semitism.
 She remained a constant companion to the aging emperor until his death in 1941.
 They had no children.

 Later life

 Following the death of Wilhelm, Hermine returned to Germany to live on her first husband's estate in Saabor, Lower Silesia.
 During the Vistula–Oder Offensive of early 1945, she fled from the advancing Red Army to her sister's estate in Rossla, Thuringia.
-After the end of the Second World War, she was held under house arrest at Frankfurt on the Oder, in the Soviet occupation zone, and later imprisoned in the Paulinenhof Internment Camp.
-On 7 August 1947, aged 59, she died suddenly of a heart attack in a small flat in Frankfurt, while under guard by the Red Army occupation forces.
+After the end of the Second World War, she was held under house arrest at Frankfurt an der Oder in the Soviet occupation zone, and later imprisoned in the Paulinenhof Internment Camp.

 She was buried in the Antique Temple of Sanssouci Park, Potsdam, in what would become East Germany.
-Some years earlier, it was the resting place of several other members of the Imperial family, including Wilhelm's first wife, Augusta Victoria of Schleswig-Holstein.
+Some years earlier, it was the resting place of several other members of the imperial family, including Wilhelm's first wife, Augusta Victoria of Schleswig-Holstein.

 Dramatic representation

-In 2017, Janet McTeer played a fictional Princess Hermine in The Exception alongside Christopher Plummer as Kaiser Wilhelm II.
+In 2017, Janet McTeer played a fictional Empress Hermine in The Exception alongside Christopher Plummer as Kaiser Wilhelm II.